kernel-data/kernel-booking-wp-plugin/kernel-booking/trunk/README.txt

 == Description ==

-You can use this plugin to provide a shortcode that generates an embeded version of the [Kernel Booking system](https://www.kernelbooking.co.uk).
+You can use this plugin to provide a shortcode that generates an embedded version of the [Kernel Booking system](https://www.kernelbooking.co.uk).

 **NOTE: You must have an account with Kernel Booking for this plugin to work**